Smith H. Hastings

-Smith H. Hastings (December 27, 1843 - October 13, 1905) was a Union Army soldier in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.
+Smith Hugh Hastings (December 27, 1843 - October 13, 1905) was a Union Army soldier in the American Civil War who received the U.S. military's highest decoration, the Medal of Honor.

-Hastings was born in Quincy, Michigan on December 27, 1843.
-He was awarded the Medal of Honor, for extraordinary heroism on July 24, 1863, while serving as a Captain with Company M, 5th Michigan Volunteer Cavalry Regiment, at Newbys Crossroads, Virginia.
+Hastings was born in Quincy, Michigan, on December 27, 1843.
+He was awarded the Medal of Honor, for extraordinary heroism on July 24, 1863, while serving as a captain with Company M, 5th Michigan Volunteer Cavalry Regiment, at Newbys Crossroads, Virginia.
 His Medal of Honor was issued on August 2, 1897.

 Colonel Hastings was a companion of the Colorado Commandery of the Military Order of the Loyal Legion of the United States.

-He died at the age of 61, on October 13, 1905 and was buried at the Riverside Cemetery in Denver, Colorado.
+He died at the age of 61, on October 13, 1905, and was buried at the Riverside Cemetery in Denver, Colorado.